caestradaa/covid_fatality_in_Col/README.md

-# Project: Effect of Vaccines on Covid-19 fatality in Colombia
+# Project: Effect of Vaccines on Covid-19 fatality rate in Colombia
 *Data analysis project about the effect of vaccines on covid-19 fatality in Colombia.*